yujiri8/yujiri.xyz/README.md

 * The frontend uses lit-element and webpack to bundle all JS components and dependenices into a single file.

-* Articles are written as mostly just the article content, with a few template directives at the top. `srv/scripts/tmpl.py` reads a source file, processes it into a completed static file that Nginx can serve, and writes it to the output dir.
-Files like CSS and static resources are simply hard-linked to the output dir instead.
+* Articles are written in either markdown or HTML, as just the article content with a few template directives at the top. `srv/scripts/tmpl.py` reads a source file, processes it into a completed static file that Nginx can serve, and writes it to the output dir.
+Files like CSS and images are simply hard-linked to the output dir.

 * `srv/scripts/monitor.sh` monitors the source dir for files being changed and automatically reruns the template script on them.
 It can't find files being added (or deleted) though, so in those cases, `monitor.sh` needs to be restarted.

 * **DNS**: a TXT record on @ of `v=spf1 a:yujiri.xyz ~all` is required to make email delivery work.

+* Unrelated to the website, the server also runs a Tor node.

 # Instructions

+`srv/scripts/install1.sh` does the first half of the setup.
+The certificate must be deployed before running `srv/scripts/install2.sh`.

+Individual commands for development and maintenance:

-* `srv/scripts/install-cfg.sh` installs the nginx and paladin configs.
+* `srv/scripts/install-cfg.sh` installs nginx and paladin configs.

-* `srv/scripts/tmpl.py -r` traverses the source dir, excluding dirs that shouldn't generate output files, and fills the entire output dir appropriately.
+* `srv/scripts/tmpl.py -r` traverses the source dir and fills the entire output dir appropriately.

-* From `srv/js/`, `npm run p` builds the JS and installs the bundle to the production dir automatically.
+* From `srv/js/`, `npm run p` builds the JS and installs the bundle to the production dir.

 * `npm run d` builds the JS and installs it to the dev dir.